mccright/rrl_staging/AudioBooks/README.md

 eBook: https://www.overdrive.com/media/10390431/the-secret-war-of-julia-child
 By [Diana R. Chambers](https://dianarchambers.com/about-diana/)  ( – )

 Reading Notes: This story "[was inspired by Julia’s OSS service in WWII India, Ceylon (Sri Lanka), and China]"(https://dianarchambers.com/about-diana/).
+It moves along and the combination of a hot war, spying, and the rigors of travel (*and just living*) in war-time South Asia make this an enjoyable read.
+See the [author's page about the book](https://dianarchambers.com/books/the-secret-war-of-julia-child/) to learn more about the story and its writing.

 Author's page about the book: https://dianarchambers.com/books/the-secret-war-of-julia-child/